-Holding tank treatments either come in tablet and liquid forms.
+Holding tank treatments either comes in tablet or liquid forms.

 A biodegradable and eco-friendly option is the Happy Campers Organic RV holding tank treatment.
 It can help break down even tissue paper to furtherly prevent clogging.

 Levelers are placed beneath the wheels for height adjustment.
-You will not always find an even ground when parking your RV so these levelers can be used in those scenarios.
+You will not always find even ground when parking your RV, so these levelers can be used in those scenarios.

 Our best recommendation is the Tri-Lynx 00015 leveling blocks.
 It comes in 10 pieces that can be stacked into a pyramid.
 It can withstand up to 40,000 pounds.

 A quiet generator adds power to your RV as you travel.
 This is important because not all places will come with available electrical connections.

 The majority of RV generators are easy to install and are light in weight.
 There are different types, but the most preferred are gas and diesel generators.
 Propane generators are eco-friendly alternatives, but they’re usually on the pricier end.

 The best one in the market is the completely noise-free WEN 56200i since it has 1250- to 3500-watt energy.

 #9 Air compressor